Competition of the connectivity with the local and the global order in polymer melts and crystals: Introduction

 While global order is virtually absent in macroscopically-disordered systems like glasses and liquids, {\it local} order is present in both disordered and ordered phases \cite{FrenkelPRL95} with differences well-known in {\it atomic} systems \cite{TorquatoStilliPRE02,AsteJPCM05,AstePRE05}.
-Here, we report on the local order in polymers.
-Our study is motivated by the fact that, even if the chain connectivity is expected to constrain ordering phenomena, the differences in local order between {\it atomic} systems and {\it connected} systems are still not well characterized, especially if the monomer size and the length of the chemical bond are not commensurate.
-It is known by a MD study of freely jointed chains of tangent hard spheres (HS) that, as in atomic systems \cite{AsteJPCM05}, there is no evidence of hexagonal close packed and face- centered cubic local order \cite{LasoJCP09}.
+Here, we report on the local order in polymers and oligomers where the chain connectivity creates constraints and then is expected to compete with ordering phenomena.
+States with both missing (melts) and high (crystal) global order are considered and compared.
+Our study is motivated by the fact that the differences in local order between {\it atomic} systems and {\it connected} systems are still not well characterized.
+It is known by a molecular-dynamics (MD) study of freely jointed chains of tangent hard spheres (HS) that, as in atomic systems \cite{AsteJPCM05}, there is no evidence of hexagonal close packed and face- centered cubic local order \cite{LasoJCP09}.
 Signs of icosahedral order have been revealed in a model polymeric system \cite{DePabloJCP05} and polymer-tethered nanospheres \cite{GlotzerPRE07}.
 Locally bundled bonds exhibiting orientational order have been also reported \cite{MakotoMM11}.

-The paper presents a thorough molecular-dynamics (MD) study of a model polymer melt.
-Both the instantaneous and the inherent dynamics, localizing the system in mechanically-equilibrated configurations deprived of thermal vibrations are considered \cite{DebeStilli2001,StillingerScience95}.
-Our approach is twofold.
-On one side, the influence of local packing on the bond orientational order is studied \cite{CapacciEtAl04,Molin09}.
-On the other side, the effect of the connectivity on the geometry of the local order is investigated by Steinhardt's order parameters \cite{Steinhardt83}, a measure of the orientational order from global to local scales \cite{Steinhardt83,FrenkelPRL95,AsteJPCM05,VoronoiMeckeJCP13,ReviewOrderParameter,TorquatoStilliPRE02} and the features of the Voronoi polyhedra (VP) \cite{DePabloJCP05,StarrEtAl02,GervoisEtAl99,LasoJCP09,Geiger90,MontoroAbascal93}.